-- At the bottom of the Jump Policies page, locate the Jump Policies :: Ticket System section.
+- At the bottom of the Jump Policies page, locate the Ticket System section.

 The Current Status field is shown only when a valid status value exists to report the connection to the ticket system configured in Ticket System URL.
 Any ticket system configuration change resets the value.

-Click Choose File to upload the certificate for the HTTPS ticket system connection to the appliance.
+Click Choose a certificate to upload the certificate for the HTTPS ticket system connection to the appliance.
 If your certificate is uploaded, the appliance uses it when it contacts the external system.
-If you do not upload a certificate and the Ignore SSL certificate errors box below this setting is checked, the BeyondTrust Appliance optionally falls back to use the built-in certificate store when sending the request.
+If you do not upload a certificate and the Ignore SSL certificate errors box below this setting is checked, the Secure Remote Access Appliance optionally falls back to use the built-in certificate store when sending the request.

-When the Ignore SSL certificate errors checkbox is checked, the BeyondTrust Appliance will not include the certificate validation information when it contacts your external ticket system.
+When the Ignore SSL certificate errors box is checked, the Secure Remote Access Appliance will not include the certificate validation information when it contacts your external ticket system.